udaykiran1729/TO_DO_App/README.md

 ## 2. Categorization and Priority

-  Category-Based Organization: Categorize tasks into groups such as Work, Personal, Shopping, etc.
+  #### Category-Based Organization: Categorize tasks into groups such as Work, Personal, Shopping, etc.

-  Priority Levels: Assign priority levels (Low, Medium, High) to tasks for better organization.
+  #### Priority Levels: Assign priority levels (Low, Medium, High) to tasks for better organization.
   <br><br><br>
 ## 3. Task Status

-  Task Status Tracking: Mark tasks as New, In Progress, or Completed to track their progress easily.<br><br><br>
+  #### Task Status Tracking: Mark tasks as New, In Progress, or Completed to track their progress easily.
+The border of each task is dependent on its respective status.
+(Completed-green, New-Red and In Process-Yellow)

+  <br><br><br>

 ## 4. Categorisation and Sort:

   #### The User can categorise and view the tasks under his/her desired category using the drop-down list at the top right corner of the screen.

   <img src="https://github.com/udaykiran1729/TO_DO_App/assets/95089032/021fb6dc-b3b8-4427-9ba4-d38995bd52f1" width="240" height="500">
   <br><br>